FrancisVila/MFT_convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 #### display/listcat

-Use the <span class="code">CFTUTIL display</span> or CFTUTIL listcat to show catalog transfer records.
+Use the `CFTUTIL display` or CFTUTIL listcat to show catalog transfer records.
 In multi-node, these commands aggregate all catalog internal data files to show catalog transfer records as a unique catalog.
 See [DISPLAY](../../c_intro_userinterfaces/about_cftutil/monitoring_cftutil_intro/display_command), [LISTCAT](../../c_intro_userinterfaces/about_cftutil/monitoring_cftutil_intro/listcat_command).

 <span id="Manage"></span>